When the temperatures drop and you need comfort food, look no further than a delicious pot of smoked chili.

 - Top with the sour cream, and any other of your favorite chili toppings.

 You can’t go wrong with a tasty pot of smoked chili.
-Chunky beef cubes, with beans, peppers, onions, and herbs and spices.
-All infused with the glorious smoky flavors of a pellet grill.
+Chunky beef cubes, beans, peppers, onions, herbs, and spices are all infused with the glorious smoky flavors of a pellet grill.

 A perfect blend of sweetness and heat.
 This is the ultimate comfort food for any time of the year!